Gravitational

 where

-the energy of gravitational field,
+is the energy of gravitational

-three-dimensional vector having the dimension of momentum.
+is a three-dimensional vector having the dimension of

 If in